Data Use Network

 Rationale

-It is crucial that knowledge on data-driven decision making is shared as it is our belief that this is the way forward in improving education.
-This is one of the reasons that a group of researchers set up this network and are setting up an international comparative data use study.
-Establishing the extent to which aspects of policy or practice with regard to data use seem to have positive impacts in contexts in different countries, is important for the development of robust theories on data use, and the factors supporting or hindering this practice, as well as for the improvement of provision.
-Much can be learned by considering data use in different countries, and sharing knowledge on data use practices around the world.
+It is crucial that knowledge on data-based decision making is shared as it is our belief that this is the way forward in improving education and professional development.
+This is one of the reasons that a group of researchers set up this network.
+Establishing the extent to which aspects of policy or practice seem to have positive impacts in contexts in different countries is important for the development of robust theories on data use and the factors supporting or hindering this practice, as well as for the improvement of provision.
+Much can be learned by considering data use in different countries and sharing knowledge on data use practices around the world.

 Goals

 At the centre of the network are the research activities and findings of scholars.
 It is however also an explicit aim of the network to include practitioners, policy makers and politicians in order to set the research agenda, in order to discuss implications of studies and in order to disseminate the emerging knowledge base.
-In a context where schools are held more and more accountable for the education they provide there are strong arguments that a promising way to increase student achievement levels is for school staff to base their decisions on data.
-Data can help remove politics and ideology from decisions, and help focus on teaching and learning.
+In a time when schools are required to find a balance between autonomy and accountability against the backdrop of challenges of a volatile, uncertain, complex, and ambiguous world, data and evidence can provide a substantial foundation to equip future generations for socio-cultural participation and crisis resilience, not only in terms of academic achievement, but also softer aspects such as motivational-affective attitudes and beliefs.
+For example, data can help remove politics and ideology from decisions, and help focus on teaching and learning.
 Data can also focus the discussion within schools to target interventions for students and make teaching more effective.
-Data can help school leaders and teachers monitor their constantly changing environment, their functioning and the extent to which curriculum aims are being met in order to react in a timely and an evidence-based manner when problems need to be solved.
+Data can help school leaders and teachers monitor their constantly changing environment, their functioning, and the extent to which curriculum aims are being met in order to react in a timely and evidence-informed manner when problems emerge.
 School leaders and teachers can use data to change their teaching, address existing (ineffective) programs in their schools, and improve the functioning of the school in terms of increased student achievement.

 However, we also know that most school leaders and teachers struggle with data use, do not use data effectively, or do not use data at all.
 A majority of decisions by school leaders and teachers are taken based on intuition, instinct, and limited observations.
 Valuable time and resources are lost with the implementation of new curricula, which for example do not coincide with the needs of the students.

-The goal of this network is to bring together the knowledge that exists on data-driven decisions making.
+The goal of this network is to bring together the knowledge that exists on data-based decision making.
 By sharing our knowledge we hope to increase effective data use practices in all schools, as effective data use can lead to school improvement.

-In this network we will explore what using data looks like when school leaders and teachers include data into their decision making process, and not rely solely on their intuition, experiences and instincts.
-We will also try to identify factors that enable and hinder the use of data ? factors such as the characteristics of the data itself (e.g. relevance of the data), personal characteristics of the users (for example, attitude towards data), and school organizational characteristics (e.g. role of the school leader).
-Knowledge on these factors can help us in designing interventions to support schools in the use of data.
-Finally, we will also focus on the effects of data use, on for example student achievement.
+In this network, we will explore what using data looks like when school administration and politics, school leaders, and teachers include data into their decision making process, and not rely solely on their intuition, experiences or other (e.g. strategic considerations).
+A recurring and still important topic in this context is the question of factors that enable and hinder the use of data, such as the characteristics of the data itself (e.g. relevance of the data), personal characteristics of the users (e.g., attitude towards data, data literacy), school organizational characteristics (e.g. role of the school leader), or and the wider educational governance context.
+And finally, does the use of data in educational decision-making actually contribute to personal and organisational growth of the various stakeholders involved?
+In-depth knowledge in this field can help us in designing interventions to support schools in the use of data and to contribute to professionalisation in teachers initial and continuing education.

-Summarizing, the main goal of this network is to share knowledge on data use to improve data-driven decision making practices in schools around the world.
-By sharing knowledge we can learn from each other instead of constantly ?reinventing the wheel?.
-This sharing of knowledge will take place at conferences, such as ICSEI and AERA, by means of this website, and by other communication devices (e.g. email, contact between members).
+To summarise, the main objective of this network is to share knowledge on data use in order to improve data-driven decision making practices in education on a global level.
+This knowledge sharing will take place at conferences, such as ICSEI and AERA, by means of this website, and by other communication devices (e.g. mail newsletter, contact between members).

 Members and membership

-The network (network coordinators: Kristin Vanlommel and Marieke Vangeel) has members from all over the world, including but not limited to countries such as the Netherlands, Belgium, Germany, Israel, the UK, Denmark, Cyprus, Slovenia, Canada, New Zealand, The USA, Australia, South Africa and Trinidad.
+The network (network coordinators: Kristin Vanlommel, Jana Groß Ophoff, Lucas Silva) has members from all over the world, including but not limited to countries such as the Netherlands, Belgium, Germany, Israel, the UK, Denmark, Cyprus, Slovenia, Canada, New Zealand, USA, Australia, Chile, South Africa and Trinidad.

 Contact Data Use Network